tranthanhdat99/glamira_batch_pipeline/README.md

 # Glamira Batch Data Pipeline & Analytics

-A streamlined batch ETL and analytics workflow for the Glamira clickstream dataset (same source as the streaming pipeline project), transforming raw JSONL events into a star‑schema in BigQuery with dbt.
+A streamlined batch ETL and analytics workflow for the Glamira clickstream dataset, transforming raw JSONL events into a star‑schema in BigQuery with dbt.

 ---